 Republican lawmakers, along with former President Donald Trump, have raised concerns about FEMA disaster funds being diverted to border-related issues — a claim denied by both FEMA and the Biden administration.

-On Oct.
-2, Department of Homeland Security Secretary Alejandro Mayorkas acknowledged a FEMA funding shortfall, which prompted Republicans on the House Homeland Security Committee to take action.
-The group wrote to Mayorkas, questioning whether the $61.2 billion allocated for disaster relief in 2023-2024 had been properly prioritized.
-They plan to investigate if any of the funds were redirected to migrant services.
+Department of Homeland Security Secretary Alejandro Mayorkas first acknowledged a FEMA funding shortfall on Oct.
+2, prompting Republican lawmakers on the House Homeland Security Committee to immediately take action.
+In a letter to Mayorkas, the group questioned whether the $61.2 billion allocated for disaster relief in 2023-2024 had gone to the right cause.

 “The Committee is concerned the agency’s mission has been radically expanded under the Biden-Harris administration’s reckless open-borders agenda,” Rep. Mark Green, R-Tenn., said in a statement.